 - Part Two: Adding Motion using a Syrp Genie Mini

 - Part Three: Adding Motion using an eMotimo Spectrum ST4

 I currently have a 6 foot 80/20 rail with a dynamic perception carriage.
 This rail is heavy and more difficult to transport.
 I also have built a 2 foot Actobotics slider to use with a smaller camera like a GoPro.
-The problem with this channel slider is that it is continuous motion, which doesn't work well if you need longer exposures.
-This 3ft slider will be a more portable solution that will support a shoot - move - shoot system.
+The problem with the Actobotics channel slider is that it is continuous motion, which doesn't work well if you need longer exposures.
+This 3ft slider will be a more portable solution that will support a programmable shoot - move - shoot system.

 A majority of the parts on this build were purchased from Servocity.com.
 The rubber feet and arca swiss plate were purchased from Amazon.
-Obviously, the cameras and time lapse hardware were purchases elsewhere.
+Obviously, the cameras and time lapse hardware were purchased elsewhere.
 My original design looked to use 1" carbon fiber tubes with rollers on the carriage.
 However, I decided to go with the x-rail option since I already had a bearing/v-wheel kit to use.